A Chef's Secret to the Best Asparagus Risotto Recipe Ever

 Here are a few more tips and techniques I learned from reading Chef's Chapter 12, Having a Man in the Kitchen.
 I'm sure every time I read this chapter, something new will pop out at me, but for now:

 - Find the freshest ingredients available.
 The fresher they are, the more flavor your dishes will have.

 - Before adding any liquids, cook the risotto with the onions until the rice becomes opaque.
-I made this dish with my 10-year-old daughter and she was delighted when she could see the rice change from solid white to opaque.
+I made this dish with my 10-year-old daughter, and she was delighted when she saw the rice change from solid white to opaque.

 - Use the best chicken stock you can find.
-Chef Reynolds says you can "judge the flavor of the dish by the taste of the broth."
+Chef Reynolds says you can "judge the dish's flavor by the taste of the broth."

-- Blanch the asparagus separately and add later.
-In the past, I would often cook vegetables with the risotto and this would often result in overcooked, soggy vegetables.
+- Blanch the asparagus separately and add it later.
+In the past, I often cooked vegetables with risotto, which often resulted in overcooked, soggy vegetables.

 - Let the risotto rest for 5 minutes when done cooking.
 This allows it to absorb more liquid and "soufflé" (fluff up).